MI-AFP/elm-hw02/README.md

   - should be cleared after it is submitted
   - make sure to handle error response from the server
   - make sure the form cannot be submitted multiple times (e.g., by disabling the submit button while it is loading)

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.